The Scanning section is BELOW

 Review of Neewer VK750 II Speedlight

-Third Party Flash Brands Bypass D-Lens Distance Problems
+Third Party Flash Brands Bypass the D-Lens Distance Problems

 Comparisons of Optical Slave Triggers